-- 2. The Committee is asked to: - To note the submissions made to Council in respect of the review of polling districts and polling places as set out in Appendix 5. - To note the proposals in respect of the review. - To recommend to Council the adoption of parliamentary polling districts and parliamentary polling places as set out in the scheme contained in Appendix 1. - ❖ To recommend to Council the approval of the reasons given in the report in respect of the designation of parliamentary polling districts and parliamentary polling places. - To recommend to Council that the scheme contained in Appendix 1 be adopted in relation to all referenda and elections. - ❖ To recommend to Council that the Director of Law & Governance is instructed to publish such notices and other documentation required by law on completion of the review. - ❖ To recommend that Council instructs the Electoral Registration Officer to make the necessary amendments to polling districts for the 1 December 2021 electoral register. - ❖ To recommend that Council instructs the Electoral Registration Officer to merge the polling districts whose label includes a number for the 1 December 2022 electoral register. - ❖ To recommend to Council that authority be delegated to the Director of Law & Governance in consultation with the Chair of General Purposes Committee to make, where necessary, minor alterations to the polling scheme prior to the next full review.
+2. Council is asked to:

+- ❖ To note the submissions made to Council in respect of the review of polling districts and polling places as set out in Appendix 5. - ❖ To note the review process undertaken by the General Purposes Committee. - ❖ To approve the adoption of parliamentary polling districts and parliamentary polling places as set out in the scheme contained in Appendix 1. - ❖ To approve the reasons given in the report in respect of the designation of parliamentary polling districts and parliamentary polling places. - To approve the scheme contained in Appendix 1 to be adopted in relation to all referenda and elections. - ❖ To instruct the Director of Law & Governance to publish such notices and other documentation required by law on completion of the review. - ❖ To instruct the Electoral Registration Officer to make the necessary amendments to polling districts for the 1 December 2021 electoral register. - ❖ To instruct the Electoral Registration Officer to merge the polling districts whose label includes a number for the 1 December 2022 electoral register. - To delegate authority to the Director of Law & Governance in consultation with the Chair of General Purposes Committee to make, where necessary, minor alterations to the polling scheme prior to the next compulsory review (October 2023 to January 2025).